 Bio

-He Studied Pharmaceutical Science in Chittagong Bangladesh, before moving to New York to study Photography at the International Center of Photography with a Director Scholarship in 2017.
+Originally from Chittagong, Bangladesh, Amir studied Pharmaceutical Science before moving to New York in 2017.
+There, he pursued photography at the International Center of Photography on a Director’s Scholarship.

-His selected work has been exhibited in International festivals and group exhibitions.
-Including Sony World Photography Awards, EyeEm Festival, Newseum, New York University, etc.
+Amir’s selected works have been showcased in international festivals and group exhibitions, including the Sony World Photography Awards, EyeEm Festival, Newseum, and New York University.

-Read the story behind Amir's name at the NPR article Asian photographers share the stories behind their names
+Read the story behind Amir's name in the NPR article Asian photographers share the stories behind their names

 For inquiries please reach out at amir@amirhamja.com